kubernetes/enhancements/keps/sig-architecture/4330-compatibility-versions/README.md

 ### Component Flags

-Kubernetes components (apiservers, controller managers, schedulers) will offer a `--compatibility-version` flag that can be set to any of the previous three minor versions.
-If unset, the compatibility version defaults to the `<major.minor>` version of the binary version.
+#### `--emulation-version`

+- Defaults to `binaryVersion` (matching current behavior)
+- Must be <= `binaryVersion`
-If the `--compatibility-version` is set to a version outside of the supported version range (alpha: `1.n`..`1.{n-1}`, beta: `1.n`..`1.{n-3}`), the binary will exit and report an invalid flag value error telling the user what versions are allowed.
+- Must not be lower than the supported range of minor versions (see graduation criteria for ranges).
+If below the supported version range the binary will exit and report an invalid flag value error telling the user what versions are allowed.
+- Is not a bug-for-bug compatibility model.
+It specifically controls which APIs, feature gates, configs and flags are enabled to match that of a previous release version.

-Adding `--compatibility-version` kubelet is out of scope for this enhancement.
+Adding `--emulation-version` to kubelet is out of scope for this enhancement.
-But we do need to define how kubelet skew behaves when the kube-apiserver has `--compatibility-version` set.
-Our general rule is that we want to define skew using compatibility versions when they are in use.
-So not only must a kubelet version be <= the kube-apiserver binary version, it must also be <= the `--compatibility-version` of the kube-apiserver.
+But we do need to define how kubelet skew behaves when the kube-apiserver has `--emulation-version` set.
+Our general rule is that we want to define skew using emulation versions when they are in use.
+So not only must a kubelet version be <= the kube-apiserver binary version, it must also be <= the `--emulation-version` of the kube-apiserver.

+#### `--min-compatibility-version`

+- Defaults to `binaryVersion-1` (matching current behavior)
+- Must be <= `--emulation-version`
+- Must not be lower than the supported range of minor versions (see graduation criteria for ranges).
+If below the supported version range the binary will exit and report an invalid flag value error telling the user what versions are allowed.

 ### Changes to Feature Gates